tomato42/tls13-spec/draft-ietf-tls-tls13.md

   do not provide any confidentiality and
   {{record-payload-protection}} defines a special NULL_NULL AEAD algorithm for use in the initial handshake).
-This specification includes the key size of this algorithm and the lengths of explicit and implicit initialization vectors (or nonces).
+This specification includes the key size of this algorithm and of the nonce for the AEAD algorithm.

 master secret